VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: Experimental Results

 \textbf{Baseline comparison.} The primary objective of this study is to improve the performance of video inverse problem solvers through latent image diffusion models.
 Thus, our evaluation primarily compares video inverse problem solvers using image diffusion models.
 As a recently emerging field, only a few methods are available: SVI~\cite{kwon2024solving}, DiffIR2VR~\cite{yeh2024diffir2vr}, and Warped Diffusion~\cite{daras2024warped}.
 Notably, DiffIR2VR and Warped Diffusion cannot address spatio-temporal degradations, and DiffIR2VR only supports SR among the inverse problems we address in this paper.
 We conducted comparisons with SVI and DiffIR2VR but excluded Warped Diffusion, as it is not currently open-source.
 SVI officially supports a resolution of 256×256, while DiffIR2VR supports 480×854.
 To ensure fair comparisons with identical resolutions, we used patch reconstruction.
 Additionally, we included a comparison with the classical optimization method ADMM-TV, following the protocol established by SVI~\cite{kwon2024solving}.

-For quantitative comparison, we focus on two widely used standard metrics: peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM)\cite{wang2004image}.
-Additionally, we evaluate two perceptual metrics: Learned Perceptual Image Patch Similarity (LPIPS)\cite{zhang2018perceptual} and Fréchet Video Distance (FVD)~\cite{unterthiner2019fvd}.
-For computing FVD, the videos are resized to 224$\times$224 resolution and we follow the protocol from the open-source project\footnote{\url{https://github.com/JunyaoHu/common_metrics_on_video_quality}}.
+For quantitative comparison, we focus on two widely used standard metrics: peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM)~\cite{wang2004image}.
+Additionally, we evaluate two perceptual metrics: Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018perceptual} and Fréchet Video Distance (FVD)~\cite{unterthiner2019fvd}.
+For computing the metrics, we follow the protocol from the open-source project\footnote{\url{https://github.com/JunyaoHu/common_metrics_on_video_quality}}.

 \textbf{Implementation details.} While our method is applicable to general latent diffusion models, we use Stable Diffusion XL 1.0 (SDXL)~\cite{podell2023sdxl}—the current state-of-the-art text-to-image diffusion model—as a proof of concept in this paper.
 For all experiments, we employ $T=25$, $\tau=0.3 T$, $\lambda=2$, and $l=10$.
 These optimal values are obtained through extensive ablation studies and the results are described in Sec.~\ref{sec:ablation}.
 To reduce undesired guidance from the text condition $\boldsymbol{c}_{\text{text}}$, we use a null-text condition, $\boldsymbol{c}_{\varnothing}$.
 All experiments were done on a single NVIDIA 4090 GPU.